 Hats off to Amex and if only they stop calling me and being faux friendly, I will start loving them again.
 For now, I am professionally impressed.

-In late 2008 Jim Bush, head of worldwide service at American Express, led this charge to again reinvent the company's approach to customer service.
+Jim Bush, head of worldwide service at American Express, led this charge to again reinvent the company's approach to customer service.
 Bush rolled out a three-pillar enterprise strategy called Relationship Care to facilitate this transformation.
 "The way we look at the service environment is the number of interactions we have with each customer every year—it's hundreds of millions… Historically companies view that as a cost…we said, 'Let's make that into an opportunity to build relationships with customers,'" he says.
-The strategy centers on cultivating a personal connection with each customer when they contact the company.
+The strategy centres on cultivating a personal connection with each customer when they contact the company.
 This meant hiring employees from industries like hospitality and sales who can bring real customer savvy, and investing in new technology that can empower American Express' customer care professionals to increase their knowledgeable recommendations to customers.
-"We said…let's leverage [the customer care center] as a means of reinforcing product features and services and deepening relationships with customers," he says.
+"We said…let's leverage [the customer care centre] as a means of reinforcing product features and services and deepening relationships with customers," he says.

 For more information on how to get closer to your customers, visit Proto or drop us a line on 02 8379 6600 for some great insight into the value of Service Design.